aws-samples/aws-locationservice-supplychainautomation/README.md

 **vcs-iot-messageparser**

-Processing events from IoT and performing the following actions.
+For processing events from IoT and performing the following actions.
 1. Validate the vehicle information
 2. Update the vehicle's current Status